-Lunch on board “en route” and afternoon arrival to Makarska on the mainland, the “tourist Centre of Dalmatia” famous for its long beaches and nightlife, where you spend the night.
+Lunch on board “en route” and in the afternoon arrive to Makarska on the mainland, the “tourist Centre of Dalmatia” famous for its long beaches and nightlife, where you spend the night.

 Day 7 Pučišća (Brač Island) | Split

-In Pucisce is only one Stonemasonry school in Croatia where students carve Brač limestone with traditional and unconventional tools that are used here for centuries.
+In Pucisce is only one Stonemasonry school in Croatia where students carve Brač limestone with traditional and unconventional tools that have been used here for centuries.
 After a relaxed walk, have lunch while cruising to Split, your first and last stop.